 2012 - Therapeutic Family Homes Program receives a specialized license through Child Welfare Licensing for a Sexual Rehabilitative Program.

-2015 - Outpatient Services expanded age of clients served to twenty six years of age to better care for the young adult and transitional youth population.
+2015 - Outpatient Services expanded the age of clients served to twenty-six years of age to better care for the young adult and transitional youth population.
 In addition, counseling services also expanded to provide therapy for adult family members.

 2015 - Residential Services expanded to add thirteen additional licensed beds in Little Rock and three additional beds in Monticello.
 These beds are also available for the use of treating youth who are victims of Human Trafficking.